Residents of Hamilton County have access to free COVID-19 vaccines, boosters, and testing.

 Racial and ethnic minority groups have been disproportionately affected by the COVID-19 pandemic.
 Institutional racism and historical inequities in health care play a role in vaccine hesitancy among African Americans and other people of color.

 Vaccination is effective in preventing COVID-19 infection and severe illness.
 Equitable vaccine administration can reduce COVID-19–related disparities.
-Knowing these facts will hopefully help increase confidence in willingness to get the vaccine, particularly among Black adults.
-Just think about it!
+Knowing these facts will hopefully help increase confidence in your willingness to get the vaccine, particularly if you’re a Black adult.
+If you’re still unvaccinated and have yet to get the COVID-19 vaccine, #ThinkAboutIt!

 Frequently Asked Questions